Schedule Your Diagnostic Consultation

 “If you build it, he will come.” -- 1989 American fantasy-drama film Field of Dreams.
 Applied literally, Kevin Costner and James Earl Jones sold us a bill of goods in that iconic movie.
 But in the early 20th century, with far fewer entertainment and educational options (ESPN wasn’t even imagined until the late 1970s), your success in building a baseball field where legends would appear may be a pretty solid business plan.

-In this post, excerpted from the eBook “Inbound Marketing for Colocation Data Centers,” we’ll look at why so many data center hosting websites spin their wheels, attract virtually no strangers that matter, and end up marketing to crickets.
+In this post, we’ll look at why so many data center hosting websites spin their wheels, attract virtually no strangers that matter, and end up marketing to crickets.
 But even more importantly, you’ll learn what you can do to avoid becoming that next statistic that was merely sold on the “Field of Dreams” vision.

-Promote Your Content To Get In Front Of The Right Eyeballs
+Promote Your Website Content To Get In Front Of The Right Eyeballs for Data Center Hosting

 Think about it this way.
-If a tree falls in the forest and no one is there to hear it, did the tree really fall?
+If a tree falls in the forest and no one can hear it, did it really fall?
 If you write a blog post and no one reads it, did you really write the blog post?

 Watch Out for the HIPPO (Highest Paid Person’s Opinion)